Mountain West Denies It Snuck In New Rule To Punish Boycott Of Trans Player

 The transgender participation policy says any Mountain West Conference team that cancels a game against a team with a transgender player must take a forfeit loss – as opposed to a mere cancellation as when teams have a safety concern like inclement weather.
 It also says that institutions with a transgender student-athlete don’t have to inform other institutions that it is rostering a transgender student-athlete.

 A lawsuit 12 people – including three University of Wyoming women’s volleyball players – filed Wednesday claims that a MWC official contrived and/or stealth-edited the policy on Sept.
-27, just as the second of four universities announced its cancellation of a game against San Jose State University.
+27, just as the second of five universities announced its cancellation of a game against San Jose State University.

 Sept.
 27 was also the date on which Mountain West Conference Deputy Commissioner Bret Gilliland sent a letter to conference schools, pointing them to the policy and saying it was passed in August of 2022.